tenzir/tenzir/web/docs/connectors/udp.md

 bytes from the socket, and the saver writes them to the socket.

 The loader defaults to creating a socket in listening mode.
 Use `--connect` if the loader should initiate the connection instead.
-The saver defaults to creating a socket in connect mode.
-Use `--listen` if the saver should instead listen on a socket.

 When you have a socket in listening mode, use `0.0.0.0` to accept connections on all interfaces.
 The [`nics`](../operators/nics.md) operator lists all all